linoravny/React-App/README.md

 ## About
 react js app with
 - rebass for UI components
+- @emotion/react + @rebass/preset for css team handle
 - react-router-dom for web routing
 - react-redux for state management
-- react-formal for handel form and "yap" is used to implement asynchronous methods and provides a consistent mechanism to handle the results and report errors.
+- formik for handel forms

 ## Available Scripts